dex4er/perl-POSIX-strftime-GNU/README.md

 The PP module is used when XS module can not be loaded or `PERL_POSIX_STRFTIME_GNU_PP` environment variable is true.

+None of these modules are loaded if both `PERL_POSIX_STRFTIME_GNU_PP` and `PERL_POSIX_STRFTIME_GNU_XS` environment variables are defined and false.

 # FUNCTIONS

 - $str = strftime ($format, @time)

 This is replacement for [POSIX::strftime](http://search.cpan.org/perldoc?POSIX#strftime) function.

+The nanoseconds can be given as a special and optional argument.

 # FORMAT